-When it comes to breakfast, cheap and quick, and easy is the name of the game.
+When it comes to breakfast, cheap, quick, and easy is the name of the game.
 Which usually means oatmeal of some sort.

-Sometimes it’s slow cooker oatmeal, where each kid can pick whatever flavor they want the night before and all I have to do is hit “go.”
+Sometimes it’s Slow Cooker Oatmeal, where each kid can pick whatever flavor they want the night before and all I have to do is turn on the crockpot.

-Lately, it’s been this delicious blueberry baked oatmeal.
-This baked oatmeal breakfast is packed with fruit, naturally sweetened and the best part – it can be made the night before!
+And lately, it’s been this delicious blueberry baked oatmeal.
+This baked oatmeal breakfast is packed with fruit, naturally sweetened, and the best part is that it can be made the night before!

 That’s one reason this blueberry baked oatmeal recipe has been showing up on our breakfast table lately.
-My kids LOVE this recipe, and it takes barely any work at all to make!
+My kids LOVE this baked oats recipe, and it takes barely any work at all to make!

 Plus…